Eurasian Series Conferences

-The 4th Eurasian Conference will take place in Nazarbayev University, Nur-Sultan*, Kazakhstan, on October 17-19, 2019.
+The 5th Eurasian Conference will take place in Azerbaijan Technical University, Baku, Azerbaijan, on September 17-19, 2020.

 In addition to its rich program, with its informal social functions, the conference will provide a unique opportunity for networking and enhancing communication amongst energy professionals from business, government, academia and other circles worldwide.